-Renewed calls for RAF jets crash inquiry
+'New evidence' over RAF jets crash

 The planes from 15 (Reserve) Sqn at RAF Lossiemouth, in Moray, crashed into the sea during a training flight.

-The Crown Office has ruled out holding a fatal accident inquiry (FAI).

-But Moray SNP MSP Richard Lochhead, who is involved in the talks, said many issues remained outstanding in the case and should be examined by an inquiry.
+Moray SNP MSP Richard Lochhead, who was involved in the talks, said many issues remained outstanding in the case and should be examined by an inquiry.

 In 2015, the Crown Office said the incident had been the subject of a "very detailed" report following an investigation by the Military Aviation Authority (MAA).